Meet the Governors

 I am the LA appointed governor for the school and I currently co-chair the Curriculum & Achievement Committee and serve on the Personal Development, Behaviour & Welfare Committee.
 I am delighted to be able to give some of my time and relevant experience and knowledge of working in education to Lindow.

-Jo Breakell – Co-Chair of Curriculum & Achievement (Parent Governor)
+Jo Breakell – Vice-Chair of Governors & Co-Chair of Curriculum & Achievement (Co-opted Governor)

-I currently work part-time in the Business School at Manchester Metropolitan University where I run a student work experience programme.
-Prior to that I spent 14 years in the recruitment industry working for Hays as a Senior Manager.
+I currently work on a casual basis at Wilmslow High School as an Exam Invigilator and I volunteer on a weekly basis at Fareshare UK, a surplus food charity.
+Previously, I worked part-time in the Business School at Manchester Metropolitan University where I ran a student work experience programme and before that I spent 14 years in the recruitment industry working for Hays.

-I Co-Chair the Curriculum & Achievement Committee and also serve on the Personal Development, Behaviour & Welfare Committee.
+I am currently Vice Chair of the Governing Body and Co-Chair on the Curriculum & Achievement Committee as well as serve on the Personal Development, Behaviour & Welfare Committee.

 After completing my MSc in Science, and PGCE in Bangor University, I entered the teaching profession at a school in Ellesmere Port.
 I remained there for six years before being appointed Director of Science at Wilmslow High School.
 I have taught Science and Chemistry to all years groups and latterly taught Biology and Physics to BTEC students in sixth form for sixteen years and have enjoyed working with many memorable students.
 I have found working at the High School a fantastic place to work.